-The working group has concluded that the weights likelihood of insured events shall be used rather than the premium (which prone to fluctuations unrelated to the service provided to the client).
+We have concluded that the weights likelihood of insured events shall be used rather than the premium (which is prone to fluctuations unrelated to the service provided to the client).
 However, the primary focus shall be given to the general definition of the data - i.e. the market level of premium shall be preferred over company specific expectation.